Agency PPC Manager - How To Hire An Agency PPC Expert

 Finally, the ability to work with others and manage stakeholders is a key part of any agency role.
 This includes clients, internal account managers, peers and other internal stakeholders.
 Demonstrating this ability with examples of how they approach conflict and how they go about resolving issues will show the recruiter that this candidate is capable of taking on the level of responsibility required for the role.

-The three areas highlighted by Steve underpin how Mediacom assess any prospective candidate.
+The Candidate… The three areas highlighted by Steve underpin how Mediacom assess any prospective candidate.
 They focus on a candidate's ability to relay how their experiences of working life can be judged to fit the role being recruited.
 Steve puts emphasis on the candidates' ability to work alongside others in a team while helping coach and develop junior members, while being able to confidently demonstrate their ability and know when to delegate tasks to the team and when the PPC Manager is needed directly.